westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 ## Visual Studio

 A writer needs a pen and paper; a programmer needs an IDE (integrated development environment).
-IDE provides a programmer with all the needed tools to do their job: code editor, debugger, code runner, compiler, etc.
+An IDE provides a programmer with all the needed tools to do their job: code editor, debugger, code runner, compiler, etc.

 Visual Studio is an IDE for .NET.